 - "Timber Sales Manager or TSM" means the Timber Sales Manager or the Timber Sales Manager's designate; - "Tree" means any live or dead piece of a tree still attached to its roots having an average diameter equal to or larger than the TMS diameter for at least 3.0m of its length; - "Unavoidable Waste" means waste that meets or exceeds the Timber Merchantability Specifications that: - 1.
 Is inaccessible or physically obstructed; - 2.
 Could not be felled, bucked or removed due to safety reasons; - 3.
-Could not be felled, bucked or removed due to physical, or environmental reasons; - "Unharvested" means a cutblock where: - no timber is cut, or - the timber is cut and not removed to a scale site. - "Volume Estimate" means the determination of a volume of material using sampling principles and measurements in accordance with this Manual; - "Volume Prediction" means a forecast of waste volume at the waste assessment areas or plot level; - "Waste" means timber, whether standing or felled, except timber reserved from cutting, which meets or exceeds the Timber Merchantability Specifications described in this Manual that was not removed from the cutting authority area by the agreement holder; - "Waste Assessment" means an assessment conducted in accordance with the procedures set out in the Manual for determining the volumes of Waste and Residue left on a harvested area following completion of harvesting operations; - "Waste Benchmark" means the volume of avoidable waste, expressed in cubic metres per hectare that can be left on a harvested area without being subject to a monetary waste assessment; - "Waste System" means the online Waste System; - "WMRF" (waste monetary reduction factor) means a factor applied to the waste rate to generate a waste billing rate.
+Could not be felled, bucked or removed due to physical, or environmental reasons; - "Unharvested" means a cutblock where: - no timber is cut, or - the timber is cut and not removed to a scale site. - "Volume Estimate" means the determination of a volume of material using sampling principles and measurements in accordance with this Manual; - "Volume Prediction" means a forecast of waste volume at the waste assessment areas or plot level; - "Waste" means timber, whether standing or felled, except timber reserved from cutting, which meets or exceeds the Timber Merchantability Specifications described in this Manual that was not removed from the cutting authority area by the agreement holder; - "Waste Assessment" means an assessment conducted in accordance with the procedures set out in the Manual for determining the volumes of Waste and Residue left on a harvested area following completion of harvesting operations; - "Waste Assessment Area" means a cutblock or a partial cutblock, which requires a waste assessment under the Forest Act and the agreement under which authority to cut timber is granted; - "Waste Benchmark" means the volume of avoidable waste, expressed in cubic metres per hectare that can be left on a harvested area without being subject to a monetary waste assessment; - "Waste System" means the online Waste System; - "WMRF" (waste monetary reduction factor) means a factor applied to the waste rate to generate a waste billing rate.